Israk-Ahmed/discord-bot/README.md

 Broken Radio

-I'm a discord music bot.
+This is a discord music bot.

-Invite me: Copy this link and pase in your web browser https://discord.com/api/oauth2/authorize?client_id=895624699340521573&permissions=8&scope=bot
+Invite the bot: Copy this link and pase in your web browser https://discord.com/api/oauth2/authorize?client_id=895624699340521573&permissions=8&scope=bot

-My Commands:
+Commands:

 To Join: *ay